barryclark/jekyll-now/_posts/2016-5-3-Use-Personal-Domain.md

 ![Image](../images/dns_registration.png?raw=true)

 After registered for a domain name and verified my contact information, the domain name is up and ready.
 Redirecting my GitHub site to my own domain name was quite straight forward.
-This [Using a custom domain with GitHub pages](https://help.github.com/articles/using-a-custom-domain-with-github-pages/) provides good documentation on how to accomplished this.
+[Using a custom domain with GitHub pages](https://help.github.com/articles/using-a-custom-domain-with-github-pages/) provides good documentation on how to accomplished this.

 Here's the overview of the steps:
 <ol>
-<li>1.
-Add a ```CNAME``` file in GitHub pages site repository</li>
+<li>Add a     CNAME file in GitHub pages site repository</li>
-<li>2.  </li>
+<li>  </li>
 </ol>